Introduction

 Expanded Player View

-Press Accept on a player creature in the creature row to open their expanded view, showing their full deck, relics, and potions with position announcements.
+Press Confirm on a player creature in the creature row to open their expanded view, showing their full deck, relics, and potions with position announcements.

 Rest Site (Mend)